spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

     |**Share PCG Cloud Account across platform Projects** |Enter `y`` if you want the Cloud Account associated with the PCG to be available from all projects within your organization.
 Enter 'n' if you want the Cloud Account to only be available at the tenant admin scope.|

-3. Next, provide environment configuration for the cluster.
+3. Next, provide environment configurations for the cluster.
 Refer to the following table for information about each option.

   <br />